abhiramtx/abhiramtx/README.md

 - Bash, PowerShell, Sh 🖳 <br/>

 ✅ I've also
-- Worked with SQL, SQLite, MongoDB, PostgreSQL, and other database frameworks. 📚
+- Worked with SQL, SQLite, MongoDB, PostgreSQL, [FIREBASE (main)], and other database frameworks. 📚
 - Worked with Java APIs, Node.js backends / APIs, RestAPIs, Flask APIs, and other API frameworks. 🌐
 - Worked with AI frameworks such as CNNs, RNNs, ANNs, GRUs, LSTMs (created using Tensorflow, Pytorch, and from-scratch implementations). 🤖